HughxDev/metrolist/README.md

 ### Namespacing

-All classes namespaced as `ml-` for Metrolist to avoid collisions with main site and/or third-party libraries.
+All classes namespaced as `ml-` for Metrolist to avoid collisions with main Boston.gov site and/or third-party libraries.

 ### BEM Methodology